Quick Answer

 Store completed I-9 records in paper or electronic format.

 Keep each I-9 for 3 years after date of hire, or 1 year after employment ends, whichever is later.
-For any internal timeline not validated here, use: "Add current deadline after verification."
+Verify any additional internal deadline against official USCIS or DHS guidance, counsel, or compliance records before use.

 Your standard here is limited.
 You are not required to be a document expert, and you must accept documents that reasonably appear genuine and relate to the person presenting them.